grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 What's more, Accursed can also have other powers called Edges.

 **Chapter 6: Storyguiding.**

+### 5. The secret war

+> [!NOTE]
+>
+> Looking for more information on adversaries, I picked up the *Curseborne Tasty Bit Omnibus* (terrible name) for some insight.
+It's a collected volume of enemies that was published in the lead up to the release of *Curseborne*.
+Antagonists here seemed to include very few venators, and focused on more supernatural threats like corrupted Accursed, phantasms and Fae servants.

 **Chapter 6: Adversaries.** Second only to the splats chapter, the adversaries define urban fantasy games.